 If you don't already know how to do something, but you're outsourcing it to a Virtual team member who's potentially on the other side of the world, you're going to have a bad time.
-Your best bet is to outsourcing those menial, repetitive tasks you could teach to a 5 year old in your sleep.
+Your best bet is to outsource those menial, repetitive tasks you could teach to a 5-year-old in your sleep.
 Start with the easy tasks first, build your back-office, free up more of your time, then automate & outsource more.

 Calculating Return On Investment for Real Estate VAs